-Once you have received this booklet, you will no longer be given routine follow-up clinic appointments.
-This means you do not have to come to a clinic appointment if you are well, your mammograms do not show any problems, and you do not have any symptoms.
-You are in control.
+Once you receive this booklet, you will no longer be given routine follow-up clinic appointments.
+This means you do not have to come to a clinic appointment if:

+- you are well

+- · your mammograms do not show any problems, and

+- you do not have any symptoms.